 Having got Annie Gray, his 16 year old cousin, pregnant, Bodie decided in 1885 it might be prudent to lie low for a while and so he enlisted in the First Volunteer Battalion of the Gordon Highlanders where he successfully completed one year’s military service.
 In July 1886 he was honourably discharged and returned to work for the National Telephone Company.
 He had briefly considered becoming a man of the cloth (the irony!) but that was almost certainly only a fleeting idea and by the time Bodie left the army, he had matured into a tall, handsome, devilishly attractive young man with a shock of dark hair and a strong square jaw.

 In 1887, he performed his magic show in the small community theatre in Banff and it was there that he met Jeannie Henry and instantly fell in love.
 Bodie’s relationship with Jeannie Henry was as near a fairytale romance as you can get, although they hardly got to spend any time together because Bodie was so often ‘on the road’ with his magic show.
 Nonetheless, on April 28th 1888 they were married in Aberdeen.

-Left: Miss.
+Right: Miss.
 Jeannie Henry, later Mrs. Walford Bodie

 Despite the difficulties and pressures caused by the frequent and lengthy absences that are part and parcel of a life in show business, it was a match made in heaven.
 Jeannie Henry would have understood better than any – she was also part of a show business family consisting of eight daughters and three sons, all of whom were talented in their own right.
 Eventually Jeannie and several of her sisters would join The Bodie Show bringing with them their musical and magical talents.